 WORLD RIVERS PROJECT

 World Rivers is a global participatory project responding to the essential element of water.
 Individuals from around the world dip white fabric in a local river.
 The fabric pieces are embroidered with the name of the river, location and date and then sewn together into a magnificent curtain.

-The essence of our waterways is captured in white cloth that touchs water.
+The essence of our waterways is captured in white cloth that touches water.
 World Rivers unite regions while the curtain reveals the hidden; the fragile condition of our rivers today.
 Attention is given to our planet's fresh water sources through documentation in the project log, records of water's contributing and vital role in the endurance of unique communities.
-Please visit "Join" to learn how to particpate.
+Please visit "Join" to learn how to participate.

 In 2004 I visited the Onon river in Mongolia to start the World Rivers Project.

-I stayed in a ger (a yurt) in Binder northeast Mongolia near the Siberian boarder.
+I stayed in a ger (a yurt) in Binder northeast Mongolia near the Siberian border.

 The Onon River as seen from atop a nearby hill on horseback.